mdavezac/CondimentStation/README.md

 pinch.py run condiments
 ```

-Will download UCL-RITS' black-garlic into the `chilly-oil` subdirectory of the main directory.
+Will download mdavezac's black-garlic into the `chilly-oil` subdirectory of the main directory.
 From
 there, it can be used directly by running `pinch.py run chilly-oil.some_state` or by
 including states in your own black-garlic.